bmedicke/REED/readme.md

 <img src="media/architecture-von-neumann.jpg" width=500px></img>

+* *note the following:*
   * data and instructions are stored in the same memory
   * data and instructions are transported over the same bus

 ## Harvard